-Carrying out a competitor analysis that works properly and generates the expected results requires an in-depth study of the main factors that impact on the performance, revenue and image of any online store: competition, markets, sector and product offerings.
+Carrying out a competitor analysis for ecommerce that works properly and generates the expected results requires an in-depth study of the main factors that impact on the performance, revenue and image of any online store: competition, markets, sector and product offerings.

 There are certain points that should be considered at this point in the analysis: